 Shedding your tensions during the course of playing nine or 18 holes can leave you feeling calmer, clearer, more focused, and ready to manage both daily and extraordinary challenges in your life.

 Humans are naturally social beings.
-While not every person is a social butterfly, socialization and interaction has been shown to improve one’s overall health and well-being.
-This is one of the reasons so many individuals have suffered through the COVID pandemic—being forced to isolate themselves from friends and family for weeks or even months at a time.
+Although we’re not all social butterflies, interaction with others has been shown to improve overall health and well-being.
+This is one of the reasons so many individuals suffered with mental health concerns during the COVID pandemic: being forced to isolate themselves from friends and family for weeks or even months at a time.
+Loneliness is a factor in poor mental health outcomes.

 Research has revealed that person-to-person interaction triggers the nervous system to release a combination of neurotransmitters that regulate the body’s response to stress and anxiety.
 Dopamine is another feel-good chemical produced by the brain, which has a compounding effect on one’s mental health.